WOWO Penny Pitch Proud Sponsors

 Over the next few years, momentum grew as the Tri-State area adopted Penny Pitch as their own local charitable effort.
 Each year, local families were chosen as the recipients of Penny Pitch.

-Now, 69 years after the first Penny Pitch began, the corporation provides grants to qualified not-for-profit organizations that serve disadvantaged people in the Fort Wayne, Allen County and Northeast Indiana region.
+Now, over 70 years after the first Penny Pitch began, the corporation provides grants to qualified not-for-profit organizations that serve disadvantaged people in the Fort Wayne, Allen County and Northeast Indiana region.